kd-kinuthiadavid/ping-pong/README.md

 ## SETUP/INSTALLATION:
-* Does not require any installation as it is a webpage and not a software-based game [ping pong](https://kd-kinuthiadavid.github.io/ping-pong/)
+* Does not require any installation as it is a webpage and not a software-based game.Click on the following link to visit the webpage
+[ping pong](https://kd-kinuthiadavid.github.io/ping-pong/)

 ## KNOWN BUGS: